ct-js/docs.ctjs.rocks/docs/tips-n-tricks/movement.md

 this.y += this.vspeed;
 ```

-### Example: Move a copy by a grid with `ct.tween`
+### Example: Move a copy by a grid with `tween`

-`ct.tween` produces smooth animations of values and can be used for grid-based movement.
-This approach assumes that you have ct.tween enabled at your Project settings -> Catmods and that you have actions called MoveX and MoveY.
+`tween` produces smooth animations of values and can be used for grid-based movement.
+This approach assumes that you have tween enabled at your Project settings -> Catmods and that you have actions called MoveX and MoveY.

 On Create: